slack-php/slack-php-block-kit/README.md

 echo $msg->toJson(true);
 ```

-### Fluid Interface
+### Fluent Interface

-When using the fluid interface, every method that sets a property or adds a sub-element returns the original element's
+When using the fluent interface, every method that sets a property or adds a sub-element returns the original element's
 object, so you can chain additional method calls.

 ```php